benhur07b/benhur07b.github.io/_posts/2017-04-04-make-python3-virtual-environments-in-ubuntu-16.04.md

 ---
 layout: post
-title: Make a Python 3.6 virtual environment in Xubuntu 16.04 using venv
+title: "Make a Python 3.6 virtual environment in Xubuntu 16.04 using venv"
 description: Python 3.6 is the latest version of Python.
 Ubuntu 16.04 comes packaged with an earlier version.
 Learn how to install Python 3.6 on Xubuntu 16.04 and make a virtual environment using venv.
 tags: [python, xubuntu, '16.04']
 pinned: false